Why News Releases Fail

 8. You wrote an, in my view, biased article for the media to submit, in place of pitching the idea to the media and the goal motives why the media audience might be involved.

 10. You wrote approximately how your information ties into someone else’s fame and glory.
 Forget it.
 Never stand in the shadow of someone else.
-Make your personal light.
+Make your light.
 Tell your own story.

 11. Your information release responds to something that just took place.
 You’re too overdue.
 You’re at the back of the eight balls.
 Forget it.
 Get out in front of the news.